ciaranoceallaigh96/gwas_tutorial/trial_2.md

 # GWAS Labs Y3 Advanced Genetics & Cell Biology
 ## Lab 2 - GWAS and PRS
 Today we will be performing the second part of two-part practical lab series on conducting a genome-wide association study (GWAS).
+In the last session, we performed quality control (QC) on our data and computed the princicpal compoents of the genotype matrix that we can use as GWAS covariates.
+In this session, we will perform the actual GWAS on ~10,000 SNPs and then conduct a polygenic risk score (PRS) that can be used to discriminate between cases and controls.

 Our phenotype is binary but our encoding should be 0 and 1.